 Alex Smith is supposed to start for Washington.
 If he can’t go, backup Taylor Heinicke will get the nod.
 He looked better than Haskins did last week.

-Washington’s offense has scored three total touchdowns in the last three games.
-It looked dysfunctional under Haskins and the wheels are coming off the team, but…
+Washington’s offense has scored three touchdowns total in the last three games.
+It looked dysfunctional under Haskins, and the wheels are coming off the team, but …

-One win can forgive all of it.
+One win can redeem all of it.

 Bengals: The punch line in a story

-The now four-win Bengals have two straight wins, and became the subject of an interesting tale shared with PlayWV by Johnny Avello, the race and sportsbook director at DraftKings.
+The now four-win Bengals have two straight wins and became the subject of an interesting tale shared with PlayWV by Johnny Avello, the race and sportsbook director at DraftKings.